-During the COVID-19 pandemic, the General Assembly amended OMA to permit public bodies to hold meetings by audio or video conference during public health emergencies if certain enumerated conditions are met.
+During the COVID-19 pandemic, the General Assembly amended OMA to permit public bodies to hold meetings remotely during public health emergencies if certain enumerated conditions are met.
 A threshold condition is that the Governor or the Director of the Illinois Department of Public Health has issued a disaster declaration related to public health concerns because of a disaster as defined in Section 4 of the Illinois Emergency Management Agency Act, and all or part of the jurisdiction of the public body is covered by the disaster area.

-VIOLATED THE OPEN MEETINGS ACT, THEY CAN TAKE ACTION.
+IF YOU BELIEVE THAT A PUBLIC BODY HAS VIOLATED THE OPEN MEETINGS ACT, YOU CAN TAKE ACTION.
 HERE IS WHAT YOU NEED TO KNOW.

-What can a member of the public do if he or she thinks the public body has violated OMA?
+What can I do if I think a public body has violated OMA?

-Within 60 calendar days from when the alleged violation occurred, a member of the public can file a Request for Review of the matter with the Public Access Counselor at the Office of the Attorney General, or can bring a civil action in circuit court against the public body.
+Within 60 calendar days from when the alleged violation occurred, you can file a Request for Review with the Public Access Counselor at the Office of the Attorney General, or you can bring a civil action in circuit court against the public body.
 If facts concerning an OMA violation are not discovered within the 60-day period, but are discovered up to two years after the alleged violation by a person using reasonable diligence, the request for review may be made within 60 days of the discovery of the alleged violation.
 In addition, if you timely file a request for review and the PAC resolves the matter by means other than a binding opinion, you may file suit within 60 days of the decision by the PAC.
-In addition, the State's Attorney of the county in which the alleged violation occurred may bring a civil action in circuit court within 60 calendar days after the violation occurred or within 60 calendar days of the discovery of the violation by the State's Attorney.